mbnarayn/Office365/README.md

 `Connect-ExchangeOnline -UserPrincipalName user@contoso.com`

-The above command replaces Connect-EXOPSSession or New-PSSession
+The above command replaces older related cmdlets like Connect-EXOPSSession or New-PSSession.

 ### Create a new distribution group with members